Salk-Harnessing-Plants-Initiative/Ariadne/README.md

 -	In the location_3 folder, you’ll find a graph for each root where the Pareto optimality will be represented.
 -	You’ll find a .csv file where all the RSA traits will be store for each root.
--	Each column contains the calculation for: o	Material cost = total root length o	Wiring cost = Sum of the length from the hypocotyl to each root tip (pareto related trait) o	Alpha = trade off value between growth and transport efficiency (pareto related trait) o	Scaling distance from the from the front =Pareto optimality value(pareto related trait) o	Material cost (random) = random total root length o	Wiring cost (random) = random Sum of the length from the hypocotyl to each root tip (pareto related trait) o	Alpha (random) = random trade off value between growth and transport efficiency (pareto related trait) o	Scaling distance from the from the front (random) = random Pareto optimality value(pareto related trait) o	Mean LR lengths = average of the length of all lateral roots o	Median LR lengths = Median of the length of all lateral roots o	Mean LR angles = average of lateral root set point angles o	Median LR angles = Median of lateral root set point angles o	Mean LR minimal distances = average of the Euclidian distance between each lateral root tips to their insertion on the primary root for all the lateral roots. o	Median LR minimal distances = median of the Euclidian distance between each lateral root tips to their insertion on the primary root for all the lateral roots. o	Sum LR minimal distances = Sum of the Euclidian distance between each lateral root tips to their insertion on the primary root for all the lateral roots. o	PR minimal length = Euclidean distance between the hypocotyl to the primary root tip. o	PR length = length of the lateral root o	LR count = number of lateral root o	LR lengths = length of each individual lateral root o	LR angles = lateral root set point angle of each individual lateral root o	LR minimal distance = Euclidian distance between each lateral root tips to their insertion on the primary root for each lateral roots o	LR density = number of lateral root divided by PR length * 100 o	Total minimal distance = Sum LR minimal distances plus PR minimal length o	Material/TotalDistance Ratio = Total root length / Total minimal distance
+-	Each column contains the calculation for:
+*	Material cost = total root length
+*	Wiring cost = Sum of the length from the hypocotyl to each root tip (pareto related trait)
+*	Alpha = trade off value between growth and transport efficiency (pareto related trait)
+*	Scaling distance from the from the front =Pareto optimality value(pareto related trait)
+*	Material cost (random) = random total root length
+*	Wiring cost (random) = random Sum of the length from the hypocotyl to each root tip (pareto related trait)
+*	Alpha (random) = random trade off value between growth and transport efficiency (pareto related trait)
+*	Scaling distance from the from the front (random) = random Pareto optimality value(pareto related trait)
+*	Mean LR lengths = average of the length of all lateral roots
+*	Median LR lengths = Median of the length of all lateral roots
+*	Mean LR angles = average of lateral root set point angles
+*	Median LR angles = Median of lateral root set point angles
+*	Mean LR minimal distances = average of the Euclidian distance between each lateral root tips to their insertion on the primary root for all the lateral roots.
+*	Median LR minimal distances = median of the Euclidian distance between each lateral root tips to their insertion on the primary root for all the lateral roots.
+*	Sum LR minimal distances = Sum of the Euclidian distance between each lateral root tips to their insertion on the primary root for all the lateral roots.
+*	PR minimal length = Euclidean distance between the hypocotyl to the primary root tip.
+*	PR length = length of the lateral root
+*	LR count = number of lateral root
+*	LR lengths = length of each individual lateral root
+*	LR angles = lateral root set point angle of each individual lateral root
+*	LR minimal distance = Euclidian distance between each lateral root tips to their insertion on the primary root for each lateral roots
+*	LR density = number of lateral root divided by PR length * 100
+*	Total minimal distance = Sum LR minimal distances plus PR minimal length
+*	Material/TotalDistance Ratio = Total root length / Total minimal distance
 7)	When you are done close everything
 8)	To restart Ariadne for tracing or analysing start from STEP 1.